canonical/maas-ui/docs/MAASUI.md

 Many of the Vanilla components have React implementations which you can find in the [react-components](https://github.com/canonical-web-and-design/react-components/) project.
 There are [online docs](https://canonical-web-and-design.github.io/react-components/) for these components.

-If you need a vanilla component that does not already exist, first implement it in maas-ui and then propose it to the react-components repo.
+If you need a vanilla component that does not already exist, first implement it in MAAS-UI and then propose it to the react-components repo.

 ### Redux